Dr Alexandra Dent, BSc.Hons., Dip.Psych., MPhil Psych., D.Clin Psych

 Alexandra went on to complete her Doctorate in Clinical Psychology at Leicester University, qualifying in 2002.
 Between 2002 and 2013 she worked in a Child and Adolescent Mental Health Service (CAMHS).
 She was most recently employed as a Highly Specialist Clinical Psychologist, overseeing the input of Clinical Psychology into one of the three CAMHS teams as well as being the Lead Clinician for trauma work in Lincolnshire CAMHS.
 This required her to be involved in the overall provision of trauma services with particular emphasis on the use of EMDR (Eye Movement Desensitisation and Reprocessing) as an intervention for trauma.
 She supervised and provided consultation for Clinical Psychologists, other health care professionals and external agencies.
 She was involved with both the Leicester and Trent Doctorate in Clinical Psychology course, supervising trainee Clinical Psychologists as well as lecturing on the courses.

 Alexandra set up her own independent Clinical Psychology practice in March 2012.
-In June 2013 she left the NHS to concentrate on building up her own independent practice in the East Midlands which has now formed Alexandra Dent Psychological Services Ltd. Alexandra offers EMDR supervision to both Child & Adolescent and Adult EMDR clinicians.
+In June 2013 she left the NHS to concentrate on building up her own independent practice in the East Midlands which has now formed Alexandra Dent Psychological Services Ltd. Alexandra offers EMDR supervision to both Child & Adolescent and Adult EMDR clinicians as well as Spiritual supervision.
 She has clinics in Stamford, Oakham and Melton Mowbray.

 Alexandra was involved with writing an article on